kurniawano/ictpsp.github.io/_Notes/Basic_Data_Types.md

 >>>
 ```

 Remember to read the error from the bottom.
-In the above code, we use a double quote in the beginning but use a single quote at the end.
+In the above code, we use a double quote at the beginning but use a single quote at the end.
 Python produces the same error.
-The reason is that Python interpreter cannot find the closing double quotes.
+The reason is that the Python interpreter cannot find the closing double quotes.

 Why does Python allow multiple ways to create strings?
-One reason is that single quotes and double quotes can be part of a `string` data.
-For example, you can create the following data.
+One reason is that single quotes and double quotes can be part of string data.
+For example, you can create the following data:
 ```python
 "Hello World!
 What's up"
 ```